 Eleanor Roosevelt was a politician and an activist who was married to the President of the United States, Franklin D Roosevelt.
 She was known as the “First Lady of the World” as she was as politically active as her husband and fought for the rights of women and African Americans.

-On her wedding day, then president Teddy Roosevelt walked her down the aisle
+On her wedding day president Teddy Roosevelt walked her down the aisle.

 She organized several, women only white house press conferences.